 - The digestive function gets stimulated, improving metabolism.

 - Fat breakdown gets faster.
 It also awakens the solar plexus.

-In ancient times, yogis called it as “The yoga breathing of fire”.
+In ancient times, yogis called it “The yoga breathing of fire”.

 Steps of Bhastrika Pranayama:

-Time taken for inhalations and exhalations should be same.
+Time taken for inhalations and exhalations should be the same.
 An excellent tutorial here.

 Nadi Shodhana Pranayama (Alternate Nostril Breathing Practices):